 the pension you would have received had it not been paid as a lump sum due to exceptional ill health.

-If you married after retirement and you retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement (See the Membership increases for ill health retirement table in the Ill health retirement section).
+If you married after retirement and you retired on the grounds of permanent ill health, the spouse's pension will only be based on half of your basic pension, ie excluding any enhancement to your pension on account of ill health retirement.
+See the Membership increases for ill health retirement table in the Ill health retirement section.
 If you entered into a civil partnership after retirement, the civil partner’s pension will be half your pension.

 Pensions for eligible children Children's pensions are payable for so long as eligible children remain eligible following your death.
 You can find full details about who is eligible to receive a child’s pension in the Pensions for eligible children section.
 The pension is not calculated, however, against a notional entitlement.
 It is based on: